Ratatam123/HappyRent/README.md

 * install the modules listed in requirements.txt
 * cd into the project directory
-* run following command in the Terminal
+* run following command in the Shell

 ```console
 python run.py